Inter-American Development Bank

 One health, one world

 The world is facing an unprecedented health crisis caused by infectious diseases.
-According to data provided by the World Health Organization (WHO), it is estimated that 60% of all infectious diseases registered in humans are of animal origin (zoonotic) and 75% of new or emerging ones are zoonotic.
-Avian influenza, rabies, or brucellosis stand out as the best-known examples of … [Read more...] about One health, one world
+According to the US National Institute of Health, 60% of all infectious diseases in humans are of animal origin (zoonotic), and they represent 75% of new and emerging diseases.
+Among the most well-known zoonotic diseases that affect the human population are bird flu, rabies, and brucellosis, … [Read more...] about One health, one world

 Do you want to know what is essential for the socio-environmental management of projects?